TunaFishyy/UnkaBot/README.md

 # UnkaBot
-A Discord bot made for a private Discord server
+A Discord bot made for a private Discord